It Takes an Extraordinary Dog…

 – Katelynne Steinke and NEADS Service Dog Jones

-This year, NEADS matched 48 extraordinary dogs with 48 extraordinary people, including adults with hearing loss or physical disabilities, children with autism, and veterans, including those with PTSD.
-They join over 400 active NEADS Service Dog teams that depend on these extraordinary dogs to live ordinary lives every day.
+Each year, NEADS matches extraordinary dogs with extraordinary people, including adults with hearing loss or physical disabilities, children with autism, and veterans, including those with PTSD.
+They join nearly 400 active NEADS Service Dog teams that depend on these extraordinary dogs to live ordinary lives every day.

 NEADS is invested in the success of each of these Service Dog teams and offers ongoing training advice and support for the working life of the dog.